MakeSchool-Tutorials/Makestagram-Swift-Part2/P24-Post-Headers/content.md

 > <video width="100%" controls>
   <source src="https://s3.amazonaws.com/mgwu-misc/SA2015/SetupPostHeader_small.mov" type="video/mp4">
 >
+Note that in the video, the clock image was called *Time*.
+In your app, it will be called *Clock*.
+>
 Throughout the instructions I have been updating the frames of our views by using the _⌘⌥=_ shortkey.
 To make sure that your frames are up to date, select any view in the storyboard, then select _Update Frames_ as shown below:

 ![image](update_frames.png)